What is Debate Writing?

 "In our debate on renewable energy, we will explore three key aspects: environmental impact, economic viability, and long-term sustainability.
 By examining these areas, we can assess the overall feasibility and benefits of transitioning to renewable energy sources." |

-"In this debate, we will focus on the potential of solar energy as a viable alternative to fossil fuels.
+"I will focus on the potential of solar energy as a viable alternative to fossil fuels.
 We will examine its advantages, limitations, and the necessary steps to promote its widespread adoption." |

 By clearly defining the topic, you lay the groundwork for a well-structured and informed debate.

-Step Three: Use Appropriate Signposting
+Step 4: Use Appropriate Signposting

+Signposting is an important technique in debate writing that involves guiding your audience through your arguments.
 By using signposting, you help your audience follow your line of reasoning and understand the structure of your debate.

 Here are some ways to effectively use signposting:

-- Previewing Main Points:
+- Preview Main Points:

 At the beginning of your speech, briefly outline the main points or arguments you will be presenting.
 This provides a clear roadmap for your audience and helps them anticipate the flow of your debate.